-- dedicated facilities, - self-contained production areas having separate processing equipment and separate HVAC systems.
-It may also be desirable to isolate certain utilities from those used in other areas. - dedicated manufacturing (and, if relevant, packaging) equipment in shared facilities. - design of manufacturing process, facility and equipment to minimize opportunities for cross contamination during processing, maintenance and cleaning - use of "closed systems" for processing and material / product transfer between equipment, - use of physical barrier systems, including isolators, as containment measures - Controlled removal of dust close to source of the contaminant e.g. through localised extraction - dedication of processing equipment, dedication of product contact parts or dedication of selected parts which are harder to clean (e.g. filters), dedication of maintenance tools - use of disposable technologies - use of equipment designed for ease of cleaning - appropriate use of air-locks and pressure cascade to confine potential airborne contaminant within a specified area - minimising the risk of contamination caused by recirculation or re-entry of untreated or insufficiently treated air - use of automatic clean in place systems of validated effectiveness, - for common general wash areas, separation of equipment washing, drying and storage areas,
+- i.
+Dedicated manufacturing facility (premises and equipment); - ii.
+Self-contained production areas having separate processing equipment and separate heating, ventilation and air-conditioning (HVAC) systems.
+It may also be desirable to isolate certain utilities from those used in other areas; - iii.
+Design of manufacturing process, premises and equipment to minimize opportunities for cross-contamination during processing, maintenance and cleaning; - iv.
+Use of "closed systems" for processing and material/product transfer between equipment; - v.
+Use of physical barrier systems, including isolators, as containment measures; - vi.
+Controlled removal of dust close to source of the contaminant e.g. through localised extraction; - vii.
+Dedication of equipment, dedication of product contact parts or dedication of selected parts which are harder to clean (e.g. filters), dedication of maintenance tools; - viii.
+Use of single use disposable technologies; - ix.
+Use of equipment designed for ease of cleaning; - x.
+Appropriate use of air-locks and pressure cascade to confine potential airborne contaminant within a specified area; - xi.
+Minimising the risk of contamination caused by recirculation or re-entry of untreated or insufficiently treated air; - xii.
+Use of automatic clean in place systems of validated effectiveness; - xiii.
+For common general wash areas, separation of equipment washing, drying and storage areas.